 Question: "Why do so many Christians fail the 'practice what you preach' standard?"

-Answer: Christians have often heard the accusation that they don’t “practice what they preach.”
+Answer: Christians have often heard the accusation “practice what you preach.”
 There are several reasons why Christians do not practice what they preach or at least appear to others to not be practicing what they preach.

-Second, Christians are not perfect.
-Christians preach a message that is, ultimately, impossible to live up to.
+Second, we as Christians are not perfect.
+Christians are expected to “practice what you preach,” but we preach a message that is, ultimately, impossible to live up to.
 While sinlessness is to be our goal, it is not achievable in this lifetime.
 However, the fact that we fail to live up to God's perfect standard does not change the fact that it is to be our goal and message.
 Also, many times true Christians behave in an un-Christian manner out of immaturity in the faith or a lack of understanding of exactly what the Christian life entails.
 New believers are often excited about their newfound faith and eager to share it with others.
 When, because of immaturity, their lives do not measure up to their testimony, charges of not practicing what you preach are leveled at them.
 As we grow and mature in the faith, our lives should more and more reflect the truths that we profess to believe.

 Fortunately, people are not saved by whether or not others practice what they preach.
 Salvation is the gift of God through faith, and none of those whom God has given to Christ will be snatched out of His hand (John 10:28-29).
 No amount of false professions by unbelievers or disappointing actions by immature Christians can change that.